masteringmodernpayments/book/subscriptions_redo.md

       params[:stripeToken]
     )
     if @subscription.errors.blank?
-      flash[:notice] = 'Thank you for your purchase!
-Please click the link in the email we just sent you to get started.' redirect_to :root
+      flash[:notice] = 'Thank you for your purchase!' +
+        'Please click the link in the email we just sent ' + 'you to get started.'
+      redirect_to :root
     else
       render :new